JD students are required to complete 9 credits of Legal Writing coursework.

 LEGAL WRITING I: LEGAL WRITING, SKILLS, AND VALUES

-In small, interactive classes over the course of your first year, you will learn a variety of essential skills and concepts, including the following:
+In small, interactive classes over the course of your first year, you will learn how to write an objective or predictive memorandum to a supervising attorney, which prepares you for summer work as a legal intern/extern.
+In doing so, you will learn the following essential skills and concepts:

 • Legal research and citation